The “Other” Hope-Jones

 But Frank went yet further.
-Because the Synchronome pendulum was impulsed by an electric circuit every half-minute, he saw that the same electrical impulse could be used to drive not only the hands of the master clock itself, but as many other hands on as many other slave dials as desired.
+Because the Synchronome pendulum was impulsed by an electric circuit every half-minute, he saw that the same electrical impulse could be used to drive not only the hands of the clock itself, but as many other hands on as many other subsidiary dials as desired.
 This became the Synchronome system in its final form which was later to be found in countless premises world wide.
-All dials would indicate exactly the same time, and the pendulum master clock (Figure 1) would keep near-perfect time.
+All dials would indicate exactly the same time, and the pendulum controlled clock (Figure 1) would keep near-perfect time.
 Many readers of this article will doubtless be able to remember the clocks on the walls of their schoolrooms or workplaces which “ticked” loudly every half minute, maybe while they were in the silence of an examination hall.
 Not all such commercial systems were necessarily made by the Synchronome Company after its original patents expired, but they used similar principles.
 Typically a Synchronome system would keep time to within a few seconds per week.
 The system is described in Appendix 1 for those who desire more information.

 A Synchronome clock system was able to run on dry batteries for months, even years, on end because the impulses every half-minute were so short, indeed dry cells were Frank’s own recommended means of powering a Synchronome system [3, p.52].
 The association of dry cells with the two brothers is fascinating in itself.
 Appendix 2 to this article proves that dry cells would have been entirely adequate for the job, should there be any lingering doubt.